Amethyst: Hue and tone

 The color of amethyst has been demonstrated to result from substitution by irradiation of trivalent iron (Fe^{3+}) for silicon in the structure, in the presence of trace elements of large ionic radius, and to a certain extent, the amethyst color can naturally result from displacement of transition elements even if the iron concentration is low.
 Natural amethyst is dichroic in reddish violet and bluish violet, but when heated, turns yellow-orange, yellow-brown, or dark brownish and may resemble citrine, but loses its dichroism, unlike genuine citrine.
 When partially heated, amethyst can result in ametrine.

 Amethyst can fade in tone if overexposed to light sources, and can be artificially darkened with adequate irradiation.
 It does not fluoresce under either short-wave or long-wave UV light.

 Geographic distribution

 Amethyst is found in many locations around the world.
 Between 2000 and 2010, the greatest production was from Marabá and Pau d'Arco, Pará, and the Paraná Basin, Rio Grande do Sul, Brazil; Sandoval, Santa Cruz, Bolivia; Artigas, Uruguay; Kalomo, Zambia; and Thunder Bay, Ontario.
-Lesser amounts are found in many other locations in Africa, Brazil, Spain, Argentina, Russia, Afghanistan, South Korea, Mexico, and the United States.
+Lesser amounts are found in many other locations in Indonesia, Africa, Brazil, Spain, Argentina, Russia, Afghanistan, South Korea, Mexico, and the United States.